lookit/ember-lookit-frameplayer/app/components/exp-lookit-survey/doc.rst

 load a list of countries from some other source rather than hard-coding it, or to provide checkboxes with vocabulary items from an externally-defined inventory).

-You can also use alpacajs's "dependencies" and "conditional dependencies" functionality to set up fields that depend on other fields - e.g., asking if the child speaks any language besides English in the home and only if so displaying a dropdown to select the language(s), or asking if the child likes Elmo or Grover better and then asking a question specific to the preferred character.
-Or if you have questions only relevant to the birth mother of the child, you could ask if the participant is the birth mother and show those questions conditionally.

 Formatting
 ~~~~~~~~~~~